i-finn/science_projects/pressure_control/README.md

 # Description
-I wrote this program to keep a constant pressure in a the waveguide microwave spectrometer at New College of Florida.
+I wrote this program to keep a constant pressure in the waveguide microwave spectrometer at New College of Florida.
 The program reads the pressure from a pressure gauge over serial communication and then adjusts a valve with a hobby servo using an arduino to change the pumpout speed from the gas cell.
 I used the arduino control software from [here](https://github.com/vdupain/arduino-sketchbook/tree/master/MultipleSerialServoControl)
 # Files
 * pressure_control.py
 # Schematic